 For example, if you’re planning a long trek thru hiking the Appalachian trail over the next 6 months, weight is probably top of your list.
 If you’re going for a long hiking weekend with a night or two camping out on the hills, you probably have a bit more space for an extra bit of comfort that just wouldn’t be practical on a longer trip so a pillow and that type of thing might be great to take along with you if you like to have one.

-Wasn’t that fun 🙂 I hope you found this all useful.
+Wasn’t that little exploration into a camping sleep system fun 🙂 I hope you found this all useful.
 What do you think?
 What’s your favorite camping sleep system?
 Do you take a pillow with you?
 I’d love to hear your thoughts in the comments below.

 Please also share this post around your networks and like it, it would be very much appreciated 😉